rapid7/r7insight_ruby/README.md

 Howto
 -----

-You must first register your account details R7Insight.
+You must first register your account on the Rapid7 Insight Platform.

-Once you have logged in to R7Insight, create a new host with a name of your choice.
+Once you have logged into the platform, create a new host with a name of your choice.
 Inside this host, create a new logfile, selecting `Token TCP` (or `Plain TCP/UDP` if using UDP) as the source type.